tiagolr/hxmeteor/README.md

 Players = new Mongo.Collection("players");
 ```

-In haxe its harder to create global variables, a workaround is to assign the collections to the window object.
+In Haxe its harder to create global variables, a workaround is to assign the collections to the window object.

 ```haxe
 var collection = new Collection("players");